hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 ```
 Note that our implementation is private and hidden to the rest of the world, which only sees and receives some instance that conforms to our Networking protocol.

 Got it?
-Anything which can see our protocol can also see a source that provides that protocol.
+Anything that can see our protocol can *also* see a source that provides an instance of that protocol.

 Okay, let's return to our orginally scheduled program.